Luna-devv/mellow-web/public/docs/farewell.md

 1. Install Wamellow to your server by going to [wamellow.com/add](https://wamellow.com/add).
 2. Head to the dashboard by going to [wamellow.com/dashboard](https://wamellow.com/dashboard?t=greeting/farewell).
 3. Select your server from the dashboard.
-4. Navigate to the **Greetings** menu.
+4. Navigate to the **Greetings** tab and then go to **Farewell**.
-5. Within the **Greetings** menu, locate and click on the **Leave message** option.
-6. Enable the Bye module by clicking the enable button.
+5. Enable the Farewell module by clicking the enable button.
-7. Set a channel to send farewell messages into.
+6. Set a channel to send farewell messages into.

 ### ✏️ Custom message & embed
 You can create a leaving message with a **fully customizable message and embed for free**, making it easy to say goodbye to departing members.